 - The Rule of Law & Democratic States.

 George is engaged in public outreach offering insight from the perspective of an international lawyer.

 Currently residing in London, he frequently travels to Scotland visiting family and friends.
-Prior to the law, George was professionally involved in protective security & corporate/private investigations, and before that enjoyed a career in TV & film production.
+Prior to the law, George was professionally involved in private risk protection and investigations, as well as TV & Film media production.